nsnam/ns-3-dev-git/doc/contributing/source/general.rst

 We ask that all contributors make their code conform to the coding standard which is outlined in :ref:`Coding style`.

-The project maintains a Python program called ``check-style.py`` found in the ``utils/`` directory.
-This is a wrapper around the ``uncrustify`` utility with configuration set to the conventions used by |ns3|, and can be used to quickly format new source code files proposed for the mainline.
+The project maintains a Python program called ``check-style-clang-format.py`` found in the ``utils/`` directory.
+This is a wrapper around the ``clang-format`` utility and can be used to quickly format new source code files proposed for the mainline.
+The |ns3| coding style conventions are defined in the corresponding ``.clang-format`` file.

-Additionally, the project also maintains a Python program called ``trim_trailing_whitespace.py``, found in the ``utils/`` directory.
-This program checks and trims trailing whitespace in text files, in order to comply with the |ns3| coding style.
+In addition to formatting source code files with ``clang-format``, the Python program also checks trailing whitespace in text files and converts tabs to spaces, in order to comply with the |ns3| coding style.

 Creating a patch